 What Kind Of Trip Are You Planning For?

 Ok, first things first.
 You can’t pack for every single occasion.
 You can’t bring clothing for hot beachy regions, equipment for a hike up to Mount Everest AND your electronics to work online with you.
 No one can carry all that!

 When you are about to leave for your new digital nomad lifestyle, you’ll probably still have way too many things.
 A good idea is to either sell what you don’t need or store it somewhere for the time being.

 I’ve sold most of my stuff, too, before I left my old home.
 The rest I’ve stored at my parents’ place, for example, thick winter coats or boots.
 When I go and visit them every now and then, I usually take some of it with me or exchange stuff.

-Consider the following digital nomad packing list as a guide and get inspirations for what you can bring.
+Consider the following digital nomad packing list as a guide and get inspiration for what you can bring.

-Extra Tip: I’ve wrote a another blog post specifically on carry-on luggage for digital nomads.
+Extra Tip: I wrote another blog post specifically on carry-on luggage for digital nomads.
 Check it out, too, to know what to pack in your cabin bag!